Ruby Mountain (Washington)

 Ruby Mountain is a prominent 7412 ft mountain summit located in the North Cascades Range of Washington state.
 It is situated in Ross Lake National Recreation Area which is part of the North Cascades National Park Complex.
 The Diablo Lake Overlook along the North Cascades Highway is at the foot of the mountain.
-The nearest higher peak is Colonial Peak, 4.2 mi to the southeast.
-Precipitation runoff on the east side of the mountain drains into Ross Lake via Ruby Creek, whereas the west side of the mountain drains into Diablo Lake via Thunder Creek.
+The nearest higher peak is Colonial Peak, 4.2 mi to the southwest.
+Precipitation runoff on the east side of the mountain drains to Ross Lake via Ruby Creek, whereas the west side of the mountain drains to Diablo Lake via Thunder Creek.
 Topographic relief is significant as the summit rises 6200 ft above Diablo Lake in approximately two miles.

 History

 Ruby Mountain is named in association with Ruby Creek.
 The mountain rises above the confluence of Ruby Creek and Skagit River.
 Local tradition holds that in 1872, settlers John Sutter, George Sanger, and John Rowley travelled up the Skagit River and reached Ruby Creek.
 Sutter found a ruby on the creek, thereby giving it its name.

 The first ascent of the summit was made by forest ranger Tommy Thompson in 1916.